tomcss/bizhawk-deathcounter/README.md

 ## How to use

-Download `DeathCounter.zip` from the [releases page](https://github.com/tomcss/bizhawk-deathcounter/releases) unpack it into the Lua subfolder of the BizHawk installation.
+Download `DeathCounter.zip` from the [releases page](https://github.com/tomcss/bizhawk-deathcounter/releases) and unpack it into the Lua subfolder of the BizHawk installation.
 After starting the emulator, go to **Tools -> Lua Console** to open the Lua script manager.

 From there, go to **Script -> Open Script** and load the **DeathCounter** script (*not* the DeathCounterGameList script).